Pol'and'Rock Festival: Background

 The festival was initiated in 1994 by Jerzy Owsiak after his trip to the United States where he attended the Woodstock Festival, which was held after a 25-year hiatus.
 The festival's official motto is Love, Friendship, Music.
 The event is held by the Great Orchestra of Christmas Charity as a way of thanking its volunteers.
 Generally a weekend-long event, its two stages are in continuous use from early afternoon to dawn, featuring performances by around 30 bands every year.
-Many Polish musicians and bands have made several appearances, including IRA, Decapitated, Myslovitz, Maria Peszek, Kamil Bednarek, Dżem, Acid Drinkers, Lessdress, Hey, Riverside, and The Analogs.
-International bands are also invited every year – Skunk Anansie, Sabaton, Judas Priest, Within Temptation, Shaggy, The Stranglers, Papa Roach, The Prodigy, Kaiser Chiefs, Ugly Kid Joe, You Me at Six, Guano Apes, Kontrust, Clawfinger, Nigel Kennedy, Gentleman, Korpiklaani among many others.
+Many Polish musicians and bands have made several appearances, including IRA, Decapitated, Myslovitz, Maria Peszek, Kamil Bednarek, Dżem, Acid Drinkers, Lessdress, Hey, Riverside, Kult and The Analogs.
+International bands are also invited every year – Skunk Anansie, Sabaton, Judas Priest, Within Temptation, Shaggy, The Stranglers, Papa Roach, The Prodigy, Kaiser Chiefs, Ugly Kid Joe, You Me at Six, Guano Apes, Kontrust, Clawfinger, Nigel Kennedy, Gentleman, Korpiklaani, Dream Theater, Accept, Paradise Lost, Gojira, Testament, Arch Enemy, Soulfly, Amon Amarth, New Model Army, Apocalyptica, Jinjer, Anthrax, Helloween, Kreator, Type O Negative, Vader, Killing Joke, Life of Agony, Dog Eat Dog, Bullet for My Valentine, Machine Head, Bring Me the Horizon, House of Pain, In Flames, Ziggy Marley, Napalm Death, Apollo 440, Biohazard, Spin Doctors, Venom Inc, Agnostic Front, among many others.
 Festival promoters also aim to promote emerging talent – and a competition is held prior to the festival, and the winners are given a chance to perform at the festival.
 The main musical theme is generally rock, but genres range from folk through experimental to metal.
 Recent years have also seen reggae, electronic music and even classical music represented.